open/close all folders

-- In Shadowrun, the nation of Aztlan styles itself a reborn Aztec empire that rules a large chunk of what used to Mexico and the southwestern United States with the 'aid' of the Aztechnology corporation.
-Subverted as the splatbooks make clear it's a corporate image thrown together for the purposes of creating a nationalist identity to control the masses (complete with a Path of Inspiration-style facsimile of old Aztec and Mayan religion): Most of the Aztlan elite are no stripe of Mayincatec, but are of pure Spanish descent, and the mestizos and indigenos remain a marginalized working class.
+- In Shadowrun, the nation of Aztlan styles itself a reborn Aztec empire that rules a large chunk of Latin-America and the southwestern United States with the 'aid' of the Aztechnology corporation.
+Subverted as the splatbooks make clear it's a corporate image thrown together for the purposes of creating a nationalist identity to control the masses (complete with a Path of Inspiration-style facsimile of old Aztec and Mayan religion): Most of the Aztlan elite are no stripe of Mayincatec but of pure Spanish descent, and the mestizos and indigenos remain a marginalized working class.

 - In Rise of Nations the Mayans, Aztecs, and Incas all get special versions of modern units.
 Some of the promotional material even includes such phrases as "Where were you when the Aztecs dropped the bomb?" with a picture of a man wearing a gas mask and colorful feathery clothing.